Tell us if this process sounds familiar.

 As well, third-party sites take your search across multiple cruise lines.
 So instead of just searching for Carnival cruises to the Caribbean in October, you can search every cruise line — potentially finding a cheaper cruise with another line.
 Meanwhile, you typically won’t pay any more than booking directly from the cruise line.

 Note: The links above to Orbitz are affiliate links.
-We receive a commission should you decide to purchase a cruise through their site.
+We receive a commission (at no extra cost to you) should you decide to purchase a cruise through their site.

 It would make sense that you would find the cheapest fares right before the ship sails.
 After all, if a room sails empty, the cruise line earns nothing from that cabin.
 They should want to get you on board for as badly as possible and hope to earn more on excursions, drinks, and shopping.